NYC Mayor Eric Adams speaks at Queens church just day after pleading not guilty to federal charges

 The alleged conduct predates Adams' time as mayor and dates to his time as Brooklyn Borough President.
 The indictment includes photos of fancy hotel rooms and other benefits the mayor allegedly took.

+Although calls for his resignation continue to grow, Adams has remained defiant, saying his day to day work will not change.
 If he were to resign, he would be replaced by the city's public advocate, Jumaane Williams, who would then schedule a special election.

-"We have to push the mayor to answer the questions, if he believes he could be that steady hand with weight of everything that's going on, and really only he could answer that," said Williams in an interview with CNN.
+"We have to push the mayor to answer the questions, if he believes he could be that steady hand with the weight of everything that's going on, and really only he could answer that," Williams said in an interview with CNN.
 "We need him to not only answer, but to present the plan as quickly as possible, and I think the window to do that is rapidly closing."

 Gov. Kathy Hochul, who has the power to remove the mayor, said she "carefully reviewed" the indictment on Thursday, in what she called "an extraordinarily difficult day for New York City."